G00378925/caladium/README.md

     + An installer file is created as part of the client's build process, which can be downloaded and installed by users.
 They can also choose to uninstall it from the preferences menu.
-    + Upon starting, the client is listening for changes in the `Downloads` directory, it will detect new files downloaded by the user and prompt them to scan it.
+    + Upon starting, the client is listening for changes in the `Downloads` directory, it will detect new files downloaded by the user and prompt them to scan them.
     + During the scan process, the server will randomly assign a worker to handle the analysis.
     Users will receive real-time feedback with a progress bar and text.
     If the file is identified as malicious, the user will be prompted to quarantine it.
     + The quarantine is a secure storage space for potentially malicious files, which can be accessed in the **Quarantine** section.
     Users can view a list of files present in the quarantine and choose to add or restore files.
-    + The files stored in the quarantine are encrypted with an XOR cipher to prevent accidental execution of malware.
+    + The files stored in the quarantine are encrypted with an XOR cipher to prevent the accidental execution of malware.
     + Users can change the scanning directory, which defaults to the `Downloads` directory.
     Users also have the option to unprovision from the platform, which will require them to re-authenticate with the server.